+03. CON2

-03. CON2 Should any unexpected significant contamination be encountered during development, all associated works shall cease and the Local Planning Authority (LPA) be notified in writing immediately.
+Should any unexpected significant contamination be encountered during development, all associated works shall cease and the Local Planning Authority (LPA) be notified in writing immediately.
 A Phase 3 remediation and Phase 4 verification report shall be submitted to the LPA for approval.
 The associated works shall not re-commence until the reports have been approved by the LPA.

-REASON To secure the satisfactory development of the site in terms of human health and the wider environment and pursuant to guidance set out in the National Planning Policy Framework.
+To secure the satisfactory development of the site in terms of human health and the wider environment and pursuant to guidance set out in the National Planning Policy Framework.
+04.

-04. The development hereby granted shall not commence until a scheme for the protection of all retained trees that complies with British Standard 5837: 2012 Trees in Relation to Design, Demolition and construction shall be submitted to the Local Planning Authority for approval.
+The development hereby granted shall not commence until a scheme for the protection of all retained trees that complies with British Standard 5837: 2012 Trees in Relation to Design, Demolition and construction shall be submitted to the Local Planning Authority for approval.
 The Tree protection scheme shall be implemented on site before any equipment, machinery or materials have been brought on to site for the purposes of the development, and shall be maintained until all equipment, machinery and surplus materials have been removed from the site.
 Nothing shall be stored or placed in any area fenced in accordance with this condition and the ground levels within those areas shall not be altered, nor shall any excavation be made, without the written consent of the Local Planning Authority.

-REASON To ensure that retained trees are protected from damage during construction.
-05. The alignment of all service trenches and overhead services shall be approved by the Local Planning authority prior to the commencement of development REASON To prevent damage being caused to trees which it has been agreed shall be retained.
-06 No development or other operations shall commence on site in connection with the development hereby approved (including tree pruning, demolition works, soil moving, access formation or alteration connection with the development hereby approved (including tree pruning, demolition works, soil moving, access formation or alteration, or any operations involving the use of construction machinery) until a detailed Method Statement has been submitted to and approved in writing by the Local Planning Authority.
+To ensure that retained trees are protected from damage during construction.

+The alignment of all service trenches and overhead services shall be approved by the Local Planning authority prior to the commencement of development

+To prevent damage being caused to trees which it has been agreed shall be retained.

+No development or other operations shall commence on site in connection with the development hereby approved (including tree pruning, demolition works, soil moving, access formation or alteration, or any operations involving the use of construction machinery) until a detailed Method Statement has been submitted to and approved in writing by the Local Planning Authority.
 No development or other operations shall take place except in complete accordance with the approved Method Statement.
 The Method Statement shall include full detail of the following:

-o Installation of a tree protection scheme o Treatment of the access points in to the site o Siting of materials storage areas, parking areas and site cabins REASON To prevent damage to trees shown for retention on the Approved Plan
+- o Installation of a tree protection scheme - o Treatment of the access points in to the site - o Siting of materials storage areas, parking areas and site cabins REASON

+To prevent damage to trees shown for retention on the Approved Plan